Adeyemi0/Lead-Scoring/README.md

 The analysis followed a structured approach:

 ### 1. **Data Preprocessing**:
-   - The dataset was cleaned.
+   - The dataset was cleaned and checked for any missing values.
-   - Features were standardized and categorical variables were encoded where necessary to prepare the data for machine learning modeling.

 ### 2. **Exploratory Data Analysis (EDA)**